 UFOs in Florence

 Florence is no stranger to mysterious sightings.
 Famous is the episode of October 27, 1954, when a series of unidentified objects even caused the suspension of a football match.
 At the “Comunale” stadium (nowadays “Artemio Franchi”), Fiorentina was facing Pistoiese in the early hours of the afternoon.
 It was a match like many, but became famous because of the incredible events that occurred at the beginning of the second half.
 Suddenly the ten thousand or so spectators fell silent and the players stopped playing.
 Everyone remained with their eyes fixed on the sky.
-Numerous flying objects, shaped like seagull wings, were crossing the skies over Florence.
+Numerous flying objects, shaped like seagull wings, were crossing the sky above Florence.

 Scholars’ assumptions

-As for the siliceous bambagia, it was first speculated that it was the organic product of the secretion of some particular species of spiders.
+A theory proposed by scientists is that a military exercise was underway on that October 27, 1954.
+The test was to experiment with special techniques to fool the aircraft’s targeting systems.
+The unidentified objects were nothing more than reflections of light caused by the instruments.
+Moreover, as for the siliceous cotton, it was first speculated that it was the organic product of the secretion of some particular species of spiders.
 It is a well-known phenomenon.
 Arachnids in the family Linyphiidae produce long filaments that permit them to move.
 This migratory phenomenon, known as “ballooning”, is difficult to observe in real time.

 The artistic depiction of the divine spirit in the Madonna and the UFO